 The fit of your Action suffix is simply your Action score: those scores farther from 0 are more clearly small or big Action.
 Here, too, the ultimate choice of whether your Action suffix is a good fit is up to you.

-As you consider the overall fit of your EcoType, bear in mind that EcoTypes represent broad worldviews: the most common differences among ourselves in patterns of Place, Knowledge, and Action.
+As you consider the overall fit of your EcoType, bear in mind that EcoTypes represent broad frameworks, based on the most common differences among ourselves in patterns of Place, Knowledge, and Action.
 It is possible that, at this general scale, your EcoType may indeed be a good fit, even if it neglects important details about you as an individual, and how you personally approach environmental issues.

 Am I supposed to be just like my EcoTypes persona?